Miami crime expert to plead guilty in Venezuela graft case

 The U.S. Treasury Department last year sanctioned Saab for allegedly running a corruption network that profited from a no-bid contract to import food to Venezuela on behalf of Nicolas Maduro’s socialist government.
 Saab also has been indicted in Miami federal court on charges of money laundering tied to a public housing program run by Maduro.

-Saab’s lawyer, Abelardo de la Espriella, did not respond to a request for comment.
+Saab’s U.S. lawyer, Maria Dominguez, did not immediately respond to a request for comment.

 Bagley’s accounts were shut down in October 2018 due to suspicious activity.
 But, federal authorities said, he opened another account and allegedly continued to accept the dirty Venezuelan cash several more times.